 The great water resistance performance is down to the NanoSphere textile finish.
 A Swiss textile company called Schoeller (1) created this finish using nanotechnology.

-DWR coatings eventually come off in the wash but the NanoSphere finish is permanently bonded to the fabric surface.
+DWR coatings eventually come off in the wash, but the NanoSphere finish is permanently bonded to the fabric surface.

 The climbing-helmet compatible hoody provides excellent coverage and adds to the excellent cold-temperature performance of this jacket.

-The low hand pocket location meant they were a little in the way of my harness at times but otherwise there’s really nothing to complain about.
+The low hand pocket location meant they were a little in the way of my harness at times, but otherwise, there’s really nothing to complain about.

 - Fabric: 95% Nylon, 5% Elastane